logo

 Isaac Estey was born September 30, 1731 in Topsfield, Essex County, Massachusetts.
 His parents were Aaron Estey and Esther Richards.
 He was named for his grandfather, great grandfather, and older brother who died as an infant.

 He married Hannah Smith of Boxford on September 2, 1775 in Topsfield.
 Hannah was born on October 13, 1734.
-Her parents were John and Deborah Smith.
+Her father was John Smith.

-He served in the Militia of Citizens under Governor John Wentworth before the Revolution.
-He was a sergeant in the Keene Foot Company and a freemason.
+He served in the militia under Governor John Wentworth before the Revolution.
+He was a sergeant in the Keene foot company [infantry] and a freemason.

 The older children were born in Topsfield and the younger two were born in Keene.
 At the time of the 1790 census they were in Keene.